sharkdp/fd/README.md

 # fnd
-A modern, convenient and fast replacement for 'find'.
+A modern, convenient and fast replacement for `find`.

 **Features:**
 * Easy syntax. `fnd PATTERN` instead of `find -iname '*PATTERN*'`.